-From fine arts to website design, movies are a go-to source of inspiration no matter your creative discipline.
+From fine arts to website design, to how to make a website, movies are a go-to source of inspiration no matter your creative discipline.
 There are countless films that influence, touch and fascinate our minds.
 Starting with documentaries that survey the field of graphic design, such as Helvetica, to movies with breathtaking cinematography whose every freeze-frame is an inspiration on its own.

 1. Synecdoche, New York, 2008, Charlie Kaufman

 Synecdoche, New York is a thought-provoking, melancholic film that deals with art, sexuality and death.
 Its epic scope follows theater director Caden Cotard (Philip Seymour Hoffman) as he stages a play that’s as big and vast as life itself.
 Caden’s actors reside on set, rehearsing their improv performance nonstop, in front of no audience, over the course of many, many years.
 The title of the film is a wordplay on the town in which the characters live – Schenectady, New York – and alludes to the literary term ‘synecdoche’, meaning a part of something that refers to the whole (or vice versa).
 In line with this concept, this cinematic masterpiece seems to be referring to art as a symbol for life, but not in the motivational, “what-good-is-living-without-creating” kind of way.
 Rather, Synecdoche, New York is an inspection of the human drive for artistic greatness and its inevitable failure, that is interlinked with our imminent end.

 2. Jodorowsky’s Dune, 2014, Frank Pavich